dbsqp/bluetooth-reebok-57e/README.md

 # Bluetooth Server Reebok 5.7e

-This is an ESP32 based bluetooth metrics server for a Reebok 5.7e indoor exercise bike based on [esp32-fmts-server](https://github.com/jamesjmtaylor/esp32-ftms-server) and [esp32-fmts-server-ic7](https://github.com/damndemento/esp32-ftms-server-ic7).
-Key changes to migrage from FMTS to CSC were taken from [Multi-BLE-Sensor](https://github.com/BigJinge/Multi-BLE-Sensor/tree/master).
+This is an ESP32 based Bluetooth metrics server for a Reebok 5.7e indoor exercise bike based on [esp32-fmts-server](https://github.com/jamesjmtaylor/esp32-ftms-server) and [esp32-fmts-server-ic7](https://github.com/damndemento/esp32-ftms-server-ic7).
+Key changes to migrate from FMTS to CSC were taken from [Multi-BLE-Sensor](https://github.com/BigJinge/Multi-BLE-Sensor/tree/master).
 It does the following:

-1. Measures the flywheel rotation rate and resistance from the exercise bike.
+1. Measures the crank rotation rate and resistance from the exercise bike.
 1. Converts the raw measurements into key metrics such as cadence, speed, distance and power.
-1. Creates a Bluetooth server than can be connected to by a monitoring device.
+1. Creates a Bluetooth server that can be connected to by a monitoring device.

 The project targets the Apple Watch running watchOS 10 or later as a monitoring device.